 Wow.
-A 2 month old baby.
+A 2-month-old baby.
 Boy, did that go fast.

-You’re getting to know this little being a whole lot better and you’ve no doubt spent countless hours simply marvelling at them.
+You’re getting to know this little being a whole lot better and you’ve no doubt spent countless hours simply marveling at them.

-Sure, there are moments when you speak softly to your 2 month old baby asking them to please learn a language you can understand as quickly as possible so that they can just.
-Please.
-Tell you what they want!
+Sure, there are moments when you speak softly to your 2-month-old baby asking them to please learn a language you can understand as quickly as possible so that they can just tell you what they want!

-It’s true: watching your baby grow and develop can be a wild combination of absolutely thrilling, completely heartwarming and devastatingly nerve-wracking.
+It’s true: watching your baby grow and develop can be a wild combination of absolutely thrilling, completely heartwarming, and devastatingly nerve-wracking.

 2 month old milestones

 Well, quite a few things, but one of them is that they’re learning to drive their bodies a little more every day.

-2. They’ve started sucking.
+- They’ve started sucking.
 Rather than a mortifyingly insulting sentence, this is actually a simple reality.
 You may notice them sucking, sometimes on some of their fingers and sometimes by shoving their whole hand in their mouth.
 Look, we all have our creature comforts.
 This is theirs.

-3. They have seriously mixed feelings about this whole sleeping thing.
+- They have seriously mixed feelings about this whole sleeping thing.
 While they love to sleep (as in love it so much they are happy to do it for about 16 hours a day), they’re not that into getting into establishing a proper routine.
 Their sleeping schedule may very well be all over the map at this point – but they are starting to at least contemplate routines and patterns.

-How much does a 2 month old eat?
+How much should a 2-month-old eat?

 When it comes to feeding, babies and their mamas are all different.
 You may be breastfeeding, bottle-feeding, or a combination of the two.

-- For breastfed babies: somewhere between 12 and 32 ounces a day.
+For breastfed babies: somewhere between 12 and 32 ounces a day.

-- For formula-fed babies: somewhere between 16 and 32 ounces a day.
+For formula-fed babies: somewhere between 16 and 32 ounces a day.